vegechick510/FitnessAppXXX/function_description.md

 - This function is used for registering new users
 - Details of new users are stored in the database and the user is redirected to login page

+homePage()
+- This function renders the home page

 calories()
 - This function will add calories consumed/burned for the data selected.